sarveshborkar/serverless-and-docker/docker-containerization.md

 # Containerize an Application using Docker

-This project is a Java-based web application that computes the MD5 checksum of a given string.
-The application is containerized using Docker for ease of deployment and scalability.
 The goal of this activity is to containerize this application using Docker and publish image to a registry.
+A Java-based web application that computes the MD5 checksum of a given string is used as an example for demonstration.

 ## Create Dockerfile for building and deploying the application

 To setup a docker container, we need to prepare `Dockerfile` for the application to be deployed:

-1. Create Dockerfile to setup the environment and build the application if required.
+1. Create `Dockerfile` to setup the environment and build the application if required.
 <img width="1440" alt="Screenshot 2024-09-21 at 3 11 15 PM" src="https://github.com/user-attachments/assets/eb781b05-0740-4c8b-b55d-3adeaf54dd76">